Anatomy format

 Custom part names are permitted.
 When a custom name is used, the anatomy part object SHOULD include a description field explaining its visual role (rule SPEC-023).

-The table above is informative; the authoritative vocabulary is @adobe/design-system-registry/registry/anatomy-terms.json (119 entries).
+The table above is informative; the authoritative vocabulary is @adobe/spectrum-design-data/registry/anatomy-terms.json (119 entries).
 SPEC-035 fires advisory warnings when a declared anatomy part name is not in that registry, pointing authors at the canonical list.
 Custom names remain valid — SPEC-035 is advisory, not an error.

 Cross-reference with token name objects